 Icebreaker Flexi Chute

-Icebreaker Flexi Chute Fabrics and production: 100% wool
+Fabrics and production: 100% merino wool

 Properties: Odor-resistant, temperature regulating, breathable